chenrui333/meetup-scala-class/doc/class1.md

 ### Simplify, simplify

 There are several different units to measure temperature (although some are used more widely than others).
 Kelvin (K) is a scientific unit that starts at 0K ("absolute zero") and goes up from there.
 Celsius (C) is defined on the same scale, where 0C = 273.15K.
+A mathematical equation might look like this:

 ```
 Celsius = Kelvin - 273.15